simranjamil/PF-project/README.md

-My first programming project.
+My first project of Programming fundamentals.
-simran jamil
+By using C code.
-okay
+We make quiz game.